-The Jewish Theological Seminary conducts a joint academic program in Jewish Studies at the Russian State University for the Humanities (RSUH) in Moscow and at the National University Kyiv-Mohyla Academy (NUKMA) in Kiev, which:
+The Jewish Theological Seminary conducts a joint academic program in Jewish Studies at the National University Kyiv-Mohyla Academy (NUKMA) in Kiev, which:

-- Trains accredited specialists in Jewish history and culture within the framework of Russian and Ukrainian higher education.
+- Trains accredited specialists in Jewish history and culture within the framework of Ukrainian higher education.

-- Trains the future leaders of the Russian and Ukrainian Jewish communities.
+- Trains the future leaders of Ukrainian Jewish communities.

 - Acquaints college students with Jewish history and civilization.

-- Locates and records all archival collections in the former Soviet Union that are related to Jewish history and culture.
+- Locates and records all archival collections in Russia and Ukraine that are related to Jewish history and culture.

-- Publishes guides to Jewish archival sources in the former Soviet Union, making these resources accessible to interested researchers.
+- Publishes guides to Jewish archival sources in Russia and Ukraine, making these resources accessible to interested researchers.

 Project Judaica students pursue their university’s general curriculum while majoring in Jewish history and culture over a four-year program of study.

 Instruction is provided by visiting professors from JTS and local instructors in Hebrew and Yiddish languages, Bible, Rabbinic literature, Jewish history, Jewish philosophy and thought, and modern Jewish literature and culture.